tedca77/IME/README.md

 * **update** – this will update files with new metadata and move files.
 If this parameter is not provided, then update and move will not take place.
 * **overwrite** – this will overwrite existing values in fields.
 For instance, if there are already values in the IPTC location metadata fields, then they will be overwritten with new values.
 If this is not set, then no overwriting will take place.
 * **showmetadata** – this will show all metadata in the output before and after updates.
 This option is useful when debugging issues with files.
 * **redo** – once a file has been processed, a flag will be placed on the file and if subsequent runs are made, the file will not not be geocoded again.
-If this parameter is added, it will force processing of geocoding.
+If this parameter is added, it will force processing of geocoding and looking for events.
+* **redoevents** – once a file has been processed, and matched against an event, the file will not be rematched against the same event.
+If event details have been changed, this will force reprocessing of event information.
 * **addxpkeywords** – this copies location address information to XP Keywords (or Windows Tags) in addition to the iPTC fields.
 This is particularly useful if you do not have a tool such as Adobe Lightroom, and simply want use use Windows search features.
 * **addiptckeywords** – this copies location address information to IPTC Keywords in addition to the iPTC fields.
 This is useful if you are using Adobe Bridge keyword searching.
 * **clear** - this will remove any existing comments in the JPEG Comments section metadata, which have been added by IME.
 This will force reprocessing next time IME is run.
 (If you want to remove from the Windows Comments or IPTC Comments, you can edit the metadata for multiple files using your regular editing tools.)
+* **savefilemetadata** - this will output the file information to the JSON.
+This is useful if prrocessing your files in a number of batches (and using the append option.
+* **append** - this will merge file information with file information in the JSON file, to look for duplicate files across a number of batches.

 # Outputs
 ## HTML Outputs ##